hisaac/hisaac.net/_posts/2016/2016-07-16-selenium-sulfide-shampoo-for-dandruff-control.md.md

 I’ve used Selsun Blue in the past, and it didn’t help me.
 I was skeptical, but the fact that this was prescription strength made me interested.
 Lo and behold, it worked!
 After only one use, my dandruff has quite literally disappeared.
 It’s incredible.

-<aside>There used to be a [Vine video here][3] of me running my fingers through my hair to prove there was no dandruff, but it got disappeared when Vine got shuttered. 😢 I guess you'll just have to trust me.</aside>
+<aside>There used to be a Vine video here of me running my fingers through my hair to prove there was no dandruff, but it got disappeared when Vine got shuttered. 😢 I guess you'll just have to trust me.</aside>

 Dandruff is excess dead skin flaking off of the scalp.
 It can have [many causes](https://en.wikipedia.org/wiki/Dandruff#Causes), so it can sometimes be difficult to treat.
 Selenium sulfide is an anti-fungal agent, so at least in my case, the dandruff seems to have been caused by a problem with the microorganisms on my scalp.
 Most likely metabolic by-products of Malassezia yeasts (according to the Wikipedia article).